JaggedIntelligence/NotesRepo/AI-concepts.md

 # AI Concepts

 ### 0. ML DL AI
--- use this Notes with these companion "videos playlist" for better understanding of the AI-Concepts
+-- use this Notes with the companion "videos playlist" for better understanding of the AI-Concepts

 https://www.youtube.com/playlist?list=PLOvl7cLDEa_TYhgdZN-Kc9kK8bGoTNmHR